Extended Display Identification Data: CTA Extension data format

+CTA Data Blocks

+As noted, several data blocks are defined by the extension.

+Video Data Blocks

-Video Data Blocks will contain one or more 1-byte Short Video Descriptors (SVDs).
+The Video Data Blocks will contain one or more 1-byte Short Video Descriptors (SVDs).

+EIA/CEA-861 predefined standard resolutions and timings

 Notes: Parentheses indicate instances where pixels are repeated to meet the minimum speed requirements of the interface.
 For example, in the 720x240p case, the pixels on each line are double-clocked.
 In the (2880)x480i case, the number of pixels on each line, and thus the number of times that they are repeated, is variable, and is sent to the DTV monitor by the source device.

 Increased Hactive expressions include “2x” and “4x” indicate two and four times the reference resolution, respectively.

 Video modes with vertical refresh frequency being a multiple of 6 Hz (i.e. 24, 30, 60, 120, and 240 Hz) are considered to be the same timing as equivalent NTSC modes where vertical refresh is adjusted by a factor of 1000/1001.
 As VESA DMT specifies 0.5% pixel clock tolerance, which 5 times more than the required change, pixel clocks can be adjusted to maintain NTSC compatibility; typically, 240p, 480p, and 480i modes are adjusted, while 576p, 576i and HDTV formats are not.